harisiqbal10/Project-4-Differential-Privacy/README.md

 `values_per_party`: The number of values generated for each party in each experiment.

+Set a privacy budget of ε = 1.0 for testing `differential_privacy` function.

 Modify `secret` in the `shamir_secret_sharing` function if you want to use a different secret.

 ### Running the Experiment

 Within the Jupyter Notebook, run each cell in the notebook sequentially.
-The notebook will execute the experiment for each SMPC approach and collect average runtimes for each `n`.
+The notebook will execute the experiment for each SMPC approach and collect average runtimes and accuracy errors for each `n`.
 If interruption occurs, please select `Restart & Run All`.

 ### Viewing Results